 Yes, it's time.
 My job is complete.
 I am going to retire from the DeKalb School Watch blog.
 Although others will continue with a fresh, NEW blog full of announcements, news reports and blog posts that our writers contribute on their own, this blog will now be flying on 'team-pilot' without Cerebration as moderator.

-We have spent two years reporting on the waste, fraud and corruption in DeKalb Schools - as well as the good news as it comes our way.
+We have spent four years reporting on the waste, fraud and corruption in DeKalb Schools - as well as the good news as it comes our way.
 We've created over 950 original posts, played host to many divisive but insightful conversations that generated over 50,000 comments, and built a place that has had almost a million and a half page views!
 All of these postings will stay in perpetuity and can be searched using the search bar.

 My biggest hope is that you will all take the time now to simply pray for Dr. Atkinson.
 Pray for her to have wisdom.
 Pray for her to have discernment.
 Pray for her to have clarity.
 Pray for her to have support.
 Pray for her to have the power to implement the changes she seeks for the betterment of nearly 100,000 children's futures.
 And pray for her protection.